MostAwesomeDude/construct/docs/tunneling.rst

     d.parse(bytes(1000))

 Transformed allows you to process data before it gets into subcon (and after data left it) using simple bytes-to-bytes transformations.
 In fact, all core classes (like Bitwise) that use Restreamed also use Transformed.
 The only difference is that Transformed prefetches all bytes and transforms them in advance, but Restreamed fetches a unit at a time (few bytes usually).
+Therefore Restreamed can handle variable-sized fields, while Transformed works only with fixed-sized fields.
 For example:

 ::

-    >>> d = Transformed(Bytes(16), bytes2bits, 2, bits2bytes, 16//8)
+    >>> d = Transformed(Bytes(16), bytes2bits, 2, bits2bytes, 2)
     >>> d.parse(b"\x00\x00")
     b'\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00\x00'